enkidevs/curriculum/JavaScript/Ecmascript 2015/es5-or-es6.md

 The Object.assign() method is used to copy the values of properties from one or more source objects to a target object.
-It is supported since version 6.
+It is supported since ES6.
 %

 Object.observe
 %exp
 The Object.observe() method is used for asynchronously observing the changes to an object.
-Ecmascript supports this method since version 6.
+It is standardized since ES6.
 %

 Object.freeze